(macitentan)

 Abbreviations: 6MWD, 6-minute walk distance; AE, adverse event; ERA, endothelin receptor antagonist; FC, functional class; mPAP, mean pulmonary arterial pressure; mRAP, mean right atrial pressure; NT-proBNP, N-terminal pro-brain natriuretic peptide; PDE5i, phosphodiesterase type 5 inhibitor; PVR, pulmonary vascular resistance; R, randomized; SvO2, mixed venous oxygen saturation; TPR, total pulmonary resistance; WHO, World Health Organization.

 Overall, 119 patients were screened, and 85 patients were randomized (placebo, n=42; OPSUMIT, n=43).
+The causes of portal hypertension included cirrhosis alcoholic, hepatitis C, cirrhosis alcoholic and viral hepatitis, metabolic causes, autoimmune hepatitis, biliary cirrhosis primary, hepatitis B, and others.
 Baseline characteristics were generally similar between the treatment groups and are summarized in Table: Baseline Characteristics.

 OPSUMIT (n=43) | Placebo (n=42) | Total (N=85) | |